 Any excess of the cost of acquisition over the consolidated entity's share of the net fair value of the identifiable assets, liabilities and contingent liabilities of the associate or jointly controlled entity recognised at the date of acquisition is recognised as goodwill, which is included within the carrying amount of the investment.
-Any excess of the consolidated entity's share of the net fair value of the identifiable assets, liabilities and contingent liabilities over the cost of acquisition, after reassessment, is recognised immediately in profit or loss.
+Any excess of the consolidated entity's share of the net fair value of the identifiable assets, liabilities and contingent liabilities of the reassessment, is recognised immediately in profit or loss.